What to know about childbirth and delivery methods

 - Infants born vaginally tend to have fewer respiratory problems.

-- Vaginal childbirth has a lower rate of infection and a shorter
+- Vaginal childbirth has a lower rate of infection and a shorter hospital stay.

 Disadvantages of vaginal delivery